YaoGroup/DIFFICE_jax/examples/README.md

 ## `train_pinns_aniso.py`

 A python script that assimilate remote-sensing data and infer the effective ice viscosity under **anisotropic** assumption via **regular PINNs**.
-Differne from the isotropic viscosity inference, this code will infer two viscosity components, one in the horizontal and the other in vertical direction.
+Different from isotropic viscosity inversion, this code infers two viscosity components, one in the horizontal and the other in the vertical direction.
 An companion Colab Notebook of this script is provided in the `colab` subfolder or by clicking [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/YaoGroup/DIFFICE_jax/blob/main/examples/colab/train_pinns_aniso.ipynb)